courtiol/MPA_questionnaire/README.md

 The sheet called *choices* includes the items used for large multiple choice questions (choice of country and of MPA).

+## About the scripts

+Note that the scripts are only drafts and thus poorly organised so far.

+It is assumed that `prepare_choices.R` is run before `prepare_survey.R`.

-Note that running the script requires to create (or own) a large R object.
+Note also that running the script `prepare_choices.R` requires to create (or own) a large R object.
 Doing so is computationally intensive and should not be attempted on a laptop.
-So better ask Alex for the data in case you need them.
+So better ask me for the data in case you need them.

 ## Useful links